-The test method for abrasion (ISO 4649 / DIN 53516) is actually quite simple.
-Abrasion resistance is measured by moving a test piece of rubber across the surface of an abrasive sheet mounted on a revolving drum.
-It is expressed as volume loss in cubic millimeters, for instance 150 mm3.
+The test method for abrasion

+(ISO 4649/DIN 53516) is actually quite simple.
+Abrasion resistance is measured by moving a test piece of rubber across the surface of an abrasive sheet that is mounted on a revolving drum.
+It is expressed as volume loss in cubic millimetres.